CloudM-Migrate/documentation/Migration-Project-Guides/DropboxToGoogle.md

 ### Date Ranges
 [Back to Top](#top)

-You can filter files based on the selection and date ranges set for ‘Migrate Files From’ and ‘Migrate Files To’ settings.
-The <a href=https://docs.cloudm.io/Engineering-Reference/ProjectAdvancedOptions.html#filterdate>Filter Date Type</a> setting allows you to specify whether the date used is based on the file's created date (by default) or the file's last modified date (the last date that the file was updated).
+You can filter files based on the selection and date ranges set for **Migrate Files From** and **Migrate Files To** settings.
+The <a href="https://docs.cloudm.io/Engineering-Reference/ProjectAdvancedOptions.html#filterdate">Filter Date Type</a> setting allows you to specify whether the date used is based on the file's created date (by default) or the file's last modified date.

 ### Delta Migrations
 [Back to Top](#top)